Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 ### Sprint 4 : Resolving Issues and Enhancing Features (6.4-13.4) (Davide)
-At this point each of our user stories has been at least partially delivered, so our work will now focus on improve each of the user stories.
-The next task is to work on our user interfaces in order to improve user experience across all user-stories.

-The goal of this sprint was be to get to advance our prototye, which fixed interaction issues that arose during the sprint review on 6th of April.
-During this sprint, mainly with the End-User in mind, we decided to focus on improving design and visuals as well as extending basic functionalities.
-This included viewing their statistics on the M5Stack, and the creation of custom challenges for Sponsors on the Web.

-**User Stories Implemented:**
+The only user-story left to complete was that of the sponsor, so in this sprint our Web team focused on developing the key functionality of creating custom challenges and sending them to the desktop server to be made available to the end-user.
+The first iteration of our other user-stories has been delivered, so for our other teams this sprint focused mainly on improving the quality of the user-stories we had already delivered, rather than layering new functionality on top of subpar unpolished foundations.
+Therefore, for the M5Stack and the Processing App, the goal of this sprint was to improving design and visuals as well as extending our interfaces.

+**DONE:**
-* Basic animation for Bean sprite implemented
+* Basic animations for Bean sprite implemented on M5Stack
 * User can see the challenges that they are enrolled in on M5 stack (dummy data)
 * User can see basic statistics about their step count on M5 stack (dummy data)
-* Web can see their full user information and challenges if they are logged in (dummy data)
+* User can see their full information and challenges if they are logged in on our website (dummy data)
-* Web can create new customised challenges for all users
+* Sponsor can create new customised challenges for all users on our website
-* Admin can see charts of total users, challenges, sponsors
+* Admin can see charts of total users, challenges, sponsors on our Desktop app
 * Admin dashboard pulls data from backend database API

-**DONE:**
 * All subsystems able to receive, process and send the intended MQTT commands
 * All subsystems provide a basic version of the agreed visualization
-* M5 home view enhanced with animation
-* Implementation of statistic and challenge view on M5 stack, had to use dummy data due to the MQTT message length issue
 * Agreed on how user death would work across subsystems

 **WIP:**
 * MQTT message length issue with M5 Stack
 * Real data for statistics and challenges on M5 stack
 * All subsytems to handle user death

-**User stories to prioritize for next sprint**
-Now that our devices are communicating effectively and the data is displayed properly on each of our subsystems, our focus is going to be on polishing our systems and replace dummy data with real data obtained with appropriate requests from device to device.
-It sould also be made evident on the M5Stack when the Bean's health reaches zero.

 <table>
 <tr>